-It is important that we always have your up to date information as well as your alternate contacts in case of emergency.
+It is important that we always have your up-to-date information as well as your alternate contacts in case of emergency.
 Please ensure we have you latest information so we can connect with you when necessary.
+For health and safety reasons, it is imperative that we have contact details for an adult who can immediately pick up your child from school.